 Since its launch, Kayo has been impressing sports fans with its fresh approach to delivering live and on-demand sporting action from around Australia and the world.
-As we head into the 2019 footy season, AFL fans are going to be asking a very pertinent question – how does Kayo shape up compared to one of the streaming services they’ve used up until now?
-Is the AFL Live app still up to the task, or is Kayo going to be the best way to watch the 2019 season?
+Now that the 2019 footy season is underway, AFL fans are going to be asking a very pertinent question – how does Kayo shape up compared to one of the streaming services they’ve used up until now?
+Is the AFL Live app still up to the task, or is Kayo going to be the best way to watch the rest of the season?

 Now a fully integrated platform after several years of refinement, the AFL Live app – run for the League by Telstra – has been a reliable source of not just live streams and highlights videos, but also news and statistics on the games, the teams and the code as a whole.
 And that’s been great – being able to grab your phone or tablet and catch AFL games in progress, while viewing constantly updated stats and other info, has been an absolutely essential thing to have around for footy fans.
 But it doesn’t come without its restrictions.